Franco-Sparrow/franco-repos/bareoslab.md

 > **NOTE** <br />
 >
-> Do not continue until the others galera nodes restore their full backups too. <br />
+> Do not continue until the others galera nodes prepare their full backups too. <br />
 >
 > - For galeradb2: <br />
 > ```bash